‘General Hospital’ Spoilers: Julian Returns And Alexis Goes Missing – Sam Fears Mom In Danger

 Alexis Disappears, Is She In Danger?

 General Hospital spoilers say Alexis disappears after her encounter with Julian and Sam is alarmed.
 On the Monday GH spoilers video, Sam panics when Alexis goes missing.
 Sam isn’t sure that her dad won’t hurt her mother and isn’t ready to forgive him.
-Sam is upset but Jason reassures her and spoilers say she follows a lead to try and track down her missing mother.
+Sam is upset, but Jason reassures her and spoilers say she follows a lead to try and track down her missing mother.

-But General Hospital spoilers and rumors hint Julian didn’t take Alexis captive, it’s Alexis that ran off with Julian.
+However, General Hospital spoilers and rumors hint Julian didn’t take Alexis captive, it’s Alexis that ran off with Julian.
 Alexis knows the cops have been asking questions about him and the rumor is that Alexis takes Julian to a safe place to hide to hear him out and so they can get things sorted.
-Unfortunately for Alexis, Sam is a good PI and it won’t be too long before she and Jason track down Julexis.
+Unfortunately for Alexis, Sam is a good PI, and it won’t be too long before she and Jason track down Julexis.

 Steamy Julexis Love Scene On The Way